ChainForge: A Visual Toolkit for Prompt Engineering and LLM Hypothesis Testing

 Since we launched \oursystem{}, a number of commercial prompt engineering and LLMOps tools have emerged, and more emerge everyday.\footnote{For instance, as we write this, we see the launch of \emph{baserun.ai}, a Y-Combinator backed startup for LLM output evaluation.
-Like many such startups, the website is glossy and promises much, but the tool itself is inaccessible and limited to a few screenshots.} Prominent among these are Weights and Biases Prompts, nat.dev, Vellum.ai, Vercel, Zeno Build, and promptfoo~\cite{weightsandbiases, natdev, vellumai, vercel, Neubig_Zeno_GPT_Machine_2023, promptfoo}.
-These systems range from prompting sandboxes \cite{OpenAIplayground} to prompt verification and versioning inside production applications, and usually rely upon integration with Python code, command-line scripts, or config files (e.g., cacheing responses from an overloaded OpenAI API call~\cite{trulens, promptfoo, OpenAIevals}).
+Like many such startups, the website is glossy and promises much, but the tool itself is inaccessible and limited to a few screenshots.} Examples are Weights and Biases Prompts, nat.dev, Vellum.ai, Vercel, Zeno Build, and promptfoo~\cite{weightsandbiases, natdev, vellumai, vercel, Neubig_Zeno_GPT_Machine_2023, promptfoo}.
+These systems range from prompting sandboxes \cite{OpenAIplayground} to prompt verification and versioning inside production applications, and usually rely upon integration with code, command-line scripts, or config files~\cite{trulens, promptfoo, OpenAIevals}.
 For instance, promptfoo~\cite{promptfoo} is an evaluation harness akin to testing frameworks like \texttt{jest} \cite{jest}, where users write config files that specify prompts and expected outputs.
-Tests are then run from the command line.
-Although most systems support prompt templating, few support sending each prompt to multiple language models at once; the few that support cross-model comparison, like Vellum.ai, are playgrounds that test single prompts, making it cumbersome to compare systematically.
+Tests are run from the command line.
+Although most systems support prompt templating, few support sending each prompt to multiple models at once; the few that support cross-model comparison, like Vellum.ai, are playgrounds that test single prompts, making it cumbersome to compare systematically.